A hierarchical reserving model for reported non-life insurance claims: A hierarchical reserving model

-where we use assumption (A2) to write the likelihood as a product of claim-specific likelihood contributions.
+where $\boldsymbol{X}$ is the observed matrix of row vectors $\boldsymbol{x_k}$ and assumption (A2) is used to write the likelihood as a product of claim-specific likelihood contributions.
 Inspired by \cite{Frees2008}, we introduce a hierarchical structure in this likelihood by applying the law of conditional probability twice.
-First, we include the temporal dimension by splitting the likelihood in chronological order
+First, we include the temporal dimension and split the likelihood by development year in chronological order

 By conditioning on past events, we acknowledge that the future development of a claim depends on its development in previous years.
-Second, we split the likelihood by the events registered in the vector $\bs{U}_k^j$
+Second, we split the likelihood by iterating over the elements of the vector $\bs{U}_k^j$:

 where $s$ is the length of the update vector $\bs{U}_k^{j}$.
-In the remainder of this paper, we refer to these events registered over the lifetime of a claim as the layers of the hierarchical model.
+The elements $U_{k,l}^{j}$ for $l = 1,\: ..., \: s$ of the vector $\bs{U}_k^j$ correspond to the different events registered for claim $k$ in development year $j$ since reporting.
+In the remainder of this paper, we refer to these $s$ events as the layers of the hierarchical model.
 The order of the layers is an important model choice, since the outcome of a layer becomes a covariate when modelling higher indexed layers.
-Since the assumptions (A1-A2) are common in reserving literature, most discrete time reserving models can be seen as a special case of our hierarchical reserving framework.
-Notice that in contrast with the chain ladder method, the hierarchical framework includes the full history of the claim and thus allows for non-Markovian models.
+Because assumptions (A1-A2) are common in reserving literature, many discrete time reserving models can be seen as a special case of our hierarchical reserving framework.
+Notice that in contrast to the chain ladder method, the hierarchical framework includes the entire history of the claim and thus allows for non-Markovian models.

-When applying the hierarchical claim development model to a specific portfolio, we extend assumptions (A1-A2) with an additional assumption, which tailors the structure of the update vector $\bs{U}_k^{j}$ to the portfolio at hand.
-For example, in the case study covered in Section~\ref{section:caseStudy}, we model $\bs{U}_k^{j}$ with a three-layer hierarchical model.
+When we apply the hierarchical claim development model to a specific portfolio, we extend the assumptions (A1-A2) with an additional assumption that tailors the structure of the update vector $\bs{U}_k^{j}$ to the portfolio at hand.
+For example, in the case study in Section~\ref{section:caseStudy} and the simulation study performed in Section~\ref{section:scenariotesting}, we specify a three-layer hierarchical model for $\bs{U}_k^{j}$ with the distributional assumptions listed below in (A3).